-A student who joins a lab that is not a member of one of the four institutes (IMB, ION, OIMB, or IE2) is still a Biology graduate student with all of the associated rights and responsibilities.
+A student who joins a lab that is not a member of one of the four institutes (IMB, ION, OIMB, or IE) is still a Biology graduate student with all of the associated rights and responsibilities.
 There will be no difference in course requirements, exam requirements, deadlines, progress tracking, or support from the faculty and staff in Biology.
 It is possible that the student's research contracts will need to be prepared by their advisor's home department (instead of the admitting Institute office), in coordination with the Biology Graduate Program Assistant, but this is the only difference that the student should experience.
-If the student's advisor has any questions about the program requirements or procedures, they should contact the Biology Graduate Program Assistant, the Graduate Program Manager, or the Institute's Graduate Affairs representative
+If the student's advisor has any questions about the program Assistant, the Graduate Program Manager, or the Institute's Graduate Affairs representative